-8. That he has used the appointing power

-to influence legislation detrimental to the

-welfare of the people; therefore, be it

-Resolved, by the house of representatives,

-That the committee on the judiciary be dirceted to ascertain whether these charges are

-true and if so to report to the house such

-action by impeachment or otherwise, as

-shall be proper in the premises.
-And said

-committee shall have authority to send for

-persons and papers.
+8. That he has used the appointing power to influence legislation detrimental to the welfare of the people; therefore, be it Resolved, by the house of representatives, That the ascentian whether these charges are true and if so to report to the house such action by impeachment or otherwise, as shall be proper in the premises.
+And said committee shall have authority to send for persons and papers.